DarrenMowat/blackbox/DEVELOPER.md

 ### 1. Markup

 The way a text editor plugin communicates with Blackbox is by inserting special command comments into the file, before sending it off to Blackbox for processing.
-Blackbox currently has support for 3 diffrent commands: SPLIT, SCOPE, TYPELINE.
+Blackbox currently has support for 3 different commands: SPLIT, SCOPE, TYPELINE.

 #### Pattern Splitting

-Split commands should be insterted before the variable that the user wants to split.
+Split commands should be inserted before the variable that the user wants to split.
 For example to split xs the function should be marker up as follows:

     foo :: String -> String
     foo {-SPLIT-} xs = undefined

 #### Scope

-Scope commands should be inserted on the righ hand side of the function binding that the user wants to determin the scope of.
+Scope commands should be inserted on the right hand side of the function binding that the user wants to determine the scope of.
 For example:

     foo :: String -> Maybe Int -> String
     foo  xs  Nothing = undefined